janastadtruckerova/Introduction-to-Python/README.md

 # Introduction-to-Python
 Basic Python programming language course

 This repository contains various projects and tasks that I completed during the introductory Python course.
-They are designed to practice basic programming concepts such as loops, conditionals, functions, lists, strings, and working with data.
+They are designed to practice basic programming concepts such as loops, conditionals, functions, lists, strings, datatypes, variables and working with Python libreries.

 Content